botirk38/fastkey/README.md

 - Modular design with clear separation of concerns

 ## License
-This project is for educational purposes as part of the CodeCrafters Redis implementation challenge.
+This project is for educational purposes and open source development.